Origins of the Rivalry

 General Francisco Franco

 In 1939, the end of the Spanish Civil War saw the Nationalist forces of General Francisco Franco take control of the country.
-After capturing Madrid on March 28th to end the War, El Generalísimo set about unifying the newly formed Spanish state.
-He frequently used repressionist policies of murder, torture and political pressure to suppress any anti-Nationalist sentiment. [viii] Separatist causes in previously autonomous regions were most troublesome, and since Catalonia had fought Franco’s centrist policies bitterly, the region became a source of particular ire for him.[ix]
+After capturing Madrid on March 28th to end the War, El Generalísimo sought to unify the newly formed Spanish state.
+He frequently used policies of murder, torture and political pressure to suppress any anti-Nationalist sentiment. [viii] Separatist causes in previously autonomous regions were most troublesome for him, and since Catalonia had fought Franco’s centrist policies very bitterly, the region became a source of particular ire for him.[ix]

 At the same time, football had become an important means of cultural expression.
-Therefore, naturally Franco used football as a propaganda tool for the new regime.
-He sought to disrupt the operations of Barcelona, a symbol of Catalonian pride, while supporting Real Madrid, Barcelona’s archrival from the capital city. [x] Franco had no real passion for the game itself, only a fixation on refocusing the State’s image on Castile through its most historic team.[xi]
+Therefore, Franco began to use football as a propaganda tool for the new regime.
+He sought to disrupt the operations of Barcelona, a symbol of Catalonian pride, while supporting Real Madrid, Barcelona’s archrival from the capital city. [x] Franco had no real passion for the game , but wished to use Real Madrid as a vehicle of the Falangist state.[xi]

 The story of the 1943 semifinals of the Generalísimo’s Cup (formerly the King’s Cup) more directly relates to the game of football.
 Barcelona were seemingly in control after the first leg, which they had comfortably won 3-0 at home.[xiii]
-However, upon visiting the capital they were surprised at a visit from the director of state security.
-Supposedly, he reminded the players of the State’s fortunate generosity at letting them remain in the country.[xiv]
+However, upon visiting the capital they were surprised by a visit from the director of state security.
+Supposedly, he reminded the players of the State’s fortunate generosity at letting them remain in the country, and thus implicitly threatened them.[xiv]
 The players took the hint, and lost 11-1.
-Though much of Franco’ support remains shrouded in some mystery, there is no doubt that such support existed.
+Though much of Franco’ support remains shrouded in some mystery, there is no doubt that such support existed and boosted the fortuned the Castillan club.

 To continue to Franco Gets His Man, click here.